The Best Cheap Cat Food

 Triumph is 46% protein, 36% fat, and 10% carbs, and comes in three to four different flavors.
 We do get it in the 13.2 ounce cans, which do spoil if you don’t have a lot of hungry mouths to feed.
 We recommend having a reusable container to freeze half of the contents of a can when you open it up.
 Serve the unfrozen half, and thaw the frozen half when you get near the bottom of the first half.

-Alternate Budget Wet Cat Food
+Alternate Cheap Wet Cat Food

 Fortunately there’s another wet cat food on our radar now: Costco’s Kirkland Chunks in 3 oz cans.
 If the 13.2 oz Triumph cans are a bother, Costco’s offering is a fantastic alternative, running at $.19/oz and 44% protein, 22% fat, and 8.33% carbs.
 It’s made by Diamond, which is an okay brand.

-The Best Budget Dry Food for Cats
+The Best Cheap Dry Food for Cats

 Our current (if ambivalent) pick for the best dry food is… Diamond Naturals Active Cat.
 Cats.com gives them a lukewarm review but the caloric weight numbers are pretty decent (35% protein, 42% fat, 23% carbs), and it has a lot less carbs than most.
 The manufacturer itself says it’s 40% protein minimum, 20% fat minimum, and 17.8% carbs.
 No artificial additives, probiotics, and yes, ground white rice is the second biggest ingredient.
 Still, after scouring multiple sources, including many “best budget cat food” features, this is the best dry food that doesn’t cost more than our wet food pick, coming in at around $.12/oz.